slowkow/snpsea/README.md

 We used SNPsea to test the genes in linkage disequilibrium (LD) with 45 SNPs associated with red blood cell count (P <= 5e-8) in GWAS of Europeans ([Harst *et al.* 2012][Harst2012]).
-For each cell type, we tested a maximum of 1e7 null SNP sets by sampling random LD pruned SNP sets where each null SNP matched on the number of genes in LD.
+For each cell type, we tested a maximum of 1e7 null SNP sets by sampling random LD pruned SNP sets and scoring them.
+Each set contains random SNPs matched to the input SNPs on the number of genes in LD.

 [Harst2012]: http://www.ncbi.nlm.nih.gov/pubmed/23222517
 [Su2004]: http://www.ncbi.nlm.nih.gov/pubmed/15075390